Differences Between Jira and Confluence

 |Application integration||Not Supported||Supported|

 |DYNAMIC WORKFLOW||Not Supported||Supported|

 Both differ entirely.
 So understanding this difference, we can make use of both by combining them.

 Here are some of the reasons why we should integrate confluence in Jira:

-- We will have all your project documentation in a central location eliminating the need of our team members to search across their email, computer folders or Google drive to find what they need.
+- We will have all your project documentation in a central location, eliminating the need for our team members to search across their email, computer folders or Google drive to find what they need.
 We can also keep and organize release notes, requirement specifications and code reviews directly in Confluence.

 - By combining both Jira vs Confluence, we can enable cross-team communication.
 Hence, breaking the barrier between the engineering department and the rest of our business teams.
 Business stakeholders will have the ability to see the status of releases and get complete visibility of team progress.